Affiliate links on Android Authority may earn us a commission. Learn more.

 What does the Apple Watch track?

-If you’re just in it for the basics — think general sleep trends — you may be satisfied.
-The Sleep app will track your total time asleep and track each time you woke up throughout the night, as well as your heart rate and calorie burn.
-It will also record how much time you spend in bed and provide weekly and monthly sleep time averages.
+Apple’s sleep tracking will record your total time asleep and track each time you woke up throughout the night, as well as your heart rate and calorie burn.
+It will also record how much time you spend in bed and provide weekly, monthly, and biannual sleep time averages.
 This data is based on your motion during Sleep mode.

 Notably, the app offers the option to create multiple sleep schedules, including a chosen bedtime, preferred wake-up time, alarm, and sleep goal.
-Based on the schedule you set, your device will automatically enter Sleep mode (which limits distractions before bed and keeps you safe from interruptions while you sleep).
+Based on your schedule, your device will automatically enter Sleep mode (which limits distractions before bed and keeps you safe from interruptions while you sleep).

 View your sleep history

 In the morning, wake up to an informative greeting, then review your night’s rest and compare it to the rest of the week.
-To view your sleep history, open the Sleep app on your Apple Watch and scroll down to review your data.
-For more stats, like weekly and monthly averages, or to find out how your heart rate fluctuated throughout the night, access the app on your paired iPhone.
+You can scan how much sleep you got the night before, including your time in each sleep stage, and review your sleep average over the last two weeks.
+For more stats, like weekly long-term averages, or to find out how your heart rate fluctuated throughout the night, access the data on your paired iPhone.

-Where does Apple Watch sleep tracking fall short?
+Apple Watch sleep tracking: Where does it fall short?

-So yes, now you can find out how much you are (or aren’t) sleeping, but Apple still misses the mark when it comes to truly insightful data.
+So yes, now you can find out how much you are (or aren’t) sleeping, but Apple still misses the mark regarding actionable insights.

 Are you tossing and turning all night long or clocking real, restorative rest?
 Many wearables, including newer devices from Fitbit, provide a daily sleep score, summarizing your sleep in a helpful and actionable way.
 Who doesn’t find motivation in a grading system?
-Without tracking sleep stages, the Sleep app can’t offer this level of insight or data interpretation.
+Fitbit even offers Sleep Profile, a program that analysis users’ sleep on a monthly basis and assigns each individual a sleep profile that best represents their habits.
+With the Galaxy Watch 5 series, Samsung also added similar functionality to its sleep tracking.
+Apple now tracks sleep stages but doesn’t offer this level of insight or data interpretation.

 Simply put, the Apple Watch tracks quantity, but not necessarily quality.

-While the Apple Watch does track sleep, the native app still has a ways to go before being very useful.
-Couple that with the fact that many wearables outperform the Apple Watch in terms of battery life, and Apple still seems behind in the race to track sleep data.
+While the Apple Watch does track sleep, it doesn’t present the data as helpful as other sleep trackers.
+Couple that with the fact that many wearables outperform the Apple Watch regarding battery life, and Apple still seems behind in the race to track sleep data.

 Get more out of your Apple Watch sleep tracking